Prarambha369/Tiger-Bot/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under a custom license.
+It is only usable for personal usages with your own hosting and with visible credit to us.
+Commercial usage is strictly prohibited.
+If found, the commercial use company or individual would be charged as theft.

 ## Acknowledgements

 - Special thanks to the original developers and the NextEra Development team for their efforts in reviewing and updating this project.
+`